jpmml/jpmml-evaluator/features.md

 * [Model composition] (http://www.dmg.org/v4-2-1/MultipleModels.html).
 Model composition specifies a mechanism for embedding defeatured regression and decision tree models (represented by the `Regression` and `DecisionTree` elements, respectively) into other models.
 This mechanism was deprecated in PMML schema version 4.1.
 * The `MiningModel/Segmentation/LocalTransformations` element.
 This element was deprecated in PMML schema version 4.1.
 The definitions of `DerivedField` child elements should be simply moved over to the `MiningModel/LocalTransformations` element.
 * The `TableLocator` element.
 This element specifies a mechanism for incorporating data from external data sources (eg. CSV files, databases).
-The PMML specification does not yet define its content.
+The `TableLocator` element is simply a placeholder as of PMML schema version 4.2.
+Different PMML producer and consumer software are free to use their own extensions.

 # Inspection API #